SERG-Delft/REMLA/material/kubernetes/migrate-docker-compose.md

 Once this configuration is deployed, there are two interesting pages to visit:

-- [localhost:8080/](http://localhost:8080/): A status page that provices information about the container.
+- [localhost:8080/](http://localhost:8080/): A status page that provides information about the container.
 - [localhost:8080/sms/](http://localhost:8080/sms/): A frontend that allows to check whether SMS messages are Spam.